Protect Your Hearing at Loud Events: Why You Should Always Bring Ear Protection

 - Sporting Events or Fireworks: 110–140 dB(A)

-At 85 dB(A), you’re safe for up to 8 hours.
-But when noise levels reach 100 dB(A)—like at concerts—damage can occur in just 15 minutes.
-The longer you’re exposed to high-decibel sounds without protection, the more likely you are to suffer irreversible hearing loss.
+At 85 dB(A), exposure is safe for up to 8 hours.
+At 100 dB(A), like at concerts, hearing damage can occur in just 15 minutes.
+The longer you are exposed without protection, the higher the risk of irreversible hearing loss.

 Noise Regulations Around the World